 14th day: Tinos-Athens

-We take the boat from Tinos to Athens then the bus to the hotel.
+We take the boat from Tinos to Athens.
+Then we take the bus to the hotel.

 Warning: Depending on sea conditions days 10 and 11 can be switched around.

-Transportation: We travel by bus or Taxi, which leaves us to walk and continues, to the next place where we will stay for the night.
+Transportation: We travel by our own mini-bus, which leaves us to walk and continues, with our baggage, to the next place where we will stay for the night.